This apple and plum crumble is warming, jammy and delicious. With an easy crumble topping and a hint of spice it's perfect for a cozy night in.

 Apples are well known for their use in baked crisps and crumbles.
 Plums are a less common but equally tasty addition to this wonderful baked fruit dish.
 The apples absorb the flavors of the plums and add some texture and bite.

 This fruit crisp is super easy to throw together but it needs time in the oven to bake down and become all jammy and delicious.
-Its worth the wait I promise!
+It's worth the wait I promise!
 But if you are itching for delicious plums right now and just can't wait I recommend my stewed plums.
 Quick, easy, delicious and on the table in just fifteen minutes!
-Or my healthy plum compote that ready in just twenty five minutes.
-But make this plum crumble, its worth the wait 🙂
+Or my healthy plum compote that is ready in just twenty-five minutes.
+But make this plum crumble, it's worth the wait 🙂

 Plums: I used black plums in this recipe but it works just as well with any other kind of plum.
 This is a good recipe if you have firm plums you want to use immediately or sour cooking plums as they will sweeten and soften with baking.